kookma/TW-Commander/README.md

 * Create empty bulk tiddlers (for lecture or slideshow) having common properties (tag, field, part of text,...)
 * Capability to undo the operation at least one step
 * Capability to get the user confirmation before doing the operation

-I want to have this minimal, simple to work and simple to understand.

-//I Know Most of These Tools are Already Developed// and I need to collect the best of them.

-I appreciate to have your comments/opinion on this tool.
-I appreciate who knows or has these tools to share them.

-As there are expert Tiddliwikians in this forum, I appreciate if anybody else can help, manage or do the job.